Dalys la Caribeña: Personal life

 Dalys' full birth name has not been publicly revealed, only that her last name by birth is Medina Baeza.
 She is the daughter of a Panamanian wrestling promoter and the sister of luchador Veneno.
-At some point, Mexican wrestler Negro Casas worked for her father's wrestling promotion, which led to the two being married and Dalys moving to Mexico City, Mexico.
+At some point, Mexican wrestler Negro Casas worked for her father's wrestling promotion, which led to the two being married circa 1990 and Dalys moving to Mexico City, Mexico.
 She is a member of the extensive Casas wrestling family by marriage.
 Her father-in-law is retired luchador and current referee Pepe Casas.
 Her brothers-in-law are Heavy Metal and El Felino, and she has another brother-in-law who is not a luchador.
 Dalys' sister-in-law (Felino's wife) Princessa Blanca is a fellow luchadora.
 Dalys and Negro Casas have two daughters who are training in Olympic style wrestling, also hoping to turn professional one day.
 Negro Casas does not train his daughters, entrusting that task to Ringo Mendoza, Tony Salazar, Arturo Beristain and Franco Colombo.
 One of her daughters is married to luchador Diamante, while the other is married to luchador enmascarado Psycho Clown.
 She also has two nephews who are luchador enmascarados under the ring names Felino Jr. and Puma King, the sons of Felino and step-sons of Blanca.
 She has a background in kickboxing and would be seen sparring with Negro Casas during features on him.
 She also sat at ringside during important matches and was acknowledged as his wife, although the focus on their family relationship has been downplayed since Dalys turned professional.
 The family relationship between Princesa Blanca, who works as a ruda (a wrestler that portrays the "bad guy" character) and Dalys la Caribeña, who works as a tecnica ("good guy") has also been downplayed by CMLL.